ck-zhang/px/docs/design/determinism-and-ci.md

 * No prompts or implicit mutations.
 Output must be non-interactive; follow the non-TTY rules above.

 These rules keep local development and CI reproducible and make state drift visible instead of silently patched.

+## Commit-scoped environments

+* `px run --at <git-ref>` / `px test --at <git-ref>` execute using the manifest + lock at that ref without checking it out.
+* Env/profile identity is a function of the git ref, manifest/lock content, and runtime; environments are materialized/reused from the global CAS cache and never touch the working tree.
+* Frozen semantics: if the ref lacks a lock or it drifts from the manifest fingerprint at that ref, the command fails instead of re-resolving.